UNQueam/unqueam-backend/README.md

 # UNQueam Backend Project

 > This project is the backend of the gaming platform UNQueam.
-It is developed with Kotlin with Spring as framework.
+It is developed with Kotlin and Spring as a framework.

 ## Prerequisites